Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Quantization and relative states

 We have implemented translational invariance, a subsequent translational reduction and rotational invariance.
-In order to fully relate the perspective-neutral Dirac quantized theory to the reduced quantum theory on $\ch_{BC|A}$ in $A$ perspective of sec.\ \ref{redQ3D}, we now also have to carry out a rotational reduction, which will be the quantum analog of the classical gauge fixing $\vec{\phi}=0$ in (\ref{constraintPhi12}--\ref{constraintDiscrete12}) that fixes the rotational gauge freedom for generic configurations.
-Since we cannot gauge fix in the Dirac quantized theory (the system is already translation and rotation invariant after imposition of the quantum constraints), we have to proceed differently.
-As explained through the translational reduction in sec.\ \ref{translationalRed} (and in \cite{vanrietvelde2018change}), the quantum analog is (1) trivialize the relevant constraints, and (2) project onto the classical gauge fixing conditions.
+There is therefore still redundancy in the description which we have to remove in order to fully construct $A$'s quantum frame perspective from the perspective-neutral Dirac quantized theory and to compare the result to the reduced quantum theory on $\ch_{BC|A}$ of sec.\ \ref{redQ3D}, In particular, we now also have to carry out a rotational reduction, which will be the quantum analog of the classical gauge fixing $\vec{\phi}=0$ in (\ref{constraintPhi12}--\ref{constraintDiscrete12}) that fixes the rotational gauge freedom for generic configurations.
+Since we cannot directly gauge fix in the Dirac quantized theory (the system is already translation and rotation invariant after imposition of the quantum constraints), we have to proceed differently.
+As explained through the translational reduction in sec.\ \ref{translationalRed} (and in \cite{vanrietvelde2018change}), the quantum analog is (1) trivialize the relevant constraints, and (2) condition on the classical gauge fixing conditions.
 We will now show how this works for the rotation generators.